bonny/WordPress-Simple-History/code.md

 - phpcs to lint while editing.
 Lots of code is old but working but was written before my editor had nice linting, so much of the code does not lint.
 This will be fixed.
   `$ phpcs` to lint PHP from command line

+- **Rector** is used to update code to 7.4 and to refactor code to better quality.
+  - Dry run with `❯ vendor/bin/rector process --dry-run`
+  - Run without `--dry-run` to write changes.

 - Changelog: try to use format from https://keepachangelog.com.